BulletButcher88/codewars/README.md

 # codewars
-Past codewars solutions and alternative solutions.
+Past codewars solutions, alternative solutions and hacked versions to track back to as a refernce.